ahyunsoo3/ahyunsoo3.github.io/_pages/about.md

 ---
 Introduction
 ======
-Broadly, **my research interests lie at the intersection of machine learning and database systems**.
+Broadly, **my research interests lie at the intersection of Machine Learning and Database Systems**.
 I focus on X.

 **Following papers**: